-Procedures in this document mainly use the web-based manager to configure the FortiVoice Gateway unit and perform other tasks.
+The majority of procedures in this document use the web-based manager to configure the FortiVoice Gateway unit and perform other tasks.
+Some tasks use the command line interface (CLI).

 Conventions

 Fortinet technical documentation uses the following conventions:

 - IP addresses on page 8

 - · Cautions and notes on page 8

 - Typographical conventions on page 8